saimanoj75/saimanoj75kumar/projects/Vehicle-Make-and-Model-Recognition-System.md

 # All dates must be YYYY-MM-DD format!
 date:
 labels:
-  - Javascript
+  - Python
-  - Meteor
+  - Tensor Flow
-  - MongoDB
+  - Google Colab
-  - GitHub
+  - Deep Learning (NLP)
 summary: • Vehicle Make and Model Recognition is a Deep Learning based application indented for traffic maintenance.
          • Control and self control drive assistance etc,It would take the image of a vehicle from a picture or a video and indicates and classification the vehicle to its make and model.
          • The model is made of Convolutional Neural Network.